1. What should I wear/bring?

 19. Do I need to see a doctor and bring a medical?

-For the student courses there is a need to bring a doctors medical if you are over 39 years of age.
-Click here for the 39+ Fitness form, we require.
+For the student courses there is a need to bring our doctors medical if you are over 39 years of age (please ask our booking office to have it sent to you by email if you need it).
 If you are uncertain about any possible physical limitations however, we recommend to consult your doctor (regular GP doctor who knows your medical history) - just to be on the safe side.
 If you have any doubt, please contact us for double checking prior to booking your course.

 20. Are there any age or weight restrictions for the course?

 There is a minimum of 16 years of age.
-In addition, minors have to present written parental consent for jumping, please click here for the required under 18 Membership form and under 18 Fitness form.
+In addition, minors have to present written parental consent for jumping (please ask our booking office to receive the form by email).
 There is a maximum age restriction of 50 years of age for the student courses.
 We cannot accept anyone over 50 for the solo student courses.
 The students must meet a good physical condition and body posture.
 In general, the maximum weight limit is 95 kg (15 stones or 209 lbs) and the body height should not exceed 2m.
 For any doubts, please don't hesitate to contact us anytime.

 21. I have never jumped before.
 Is the tandem skydive the first jump?

 Without any previous experience, you can start your AFF course right away and jump AFF Level 1 as your first skydive.
 The course is designed for beginners and you will be taught all the necessary requirements in the ground training prior to jumping in order to feel secure and confident about your first jump.
 The tandem jump is not mandatory, however a good way to be introduced to the free fall in a more relaxed and less pressured environment.
-If you are uncertain about purchasing the full AFF Course, you have the option to try first the tandem skydive or to book the AFF Introductory Course which consists only on AFF Level 1 jump, including ground training and DVD & Photos of the jump.
+If you are uncertain about purchasing the full AFF Course, you have the option to try first the tandem skydive.

 22. I have already done static line jumps.
 How can I convert this towards AFF?